Lt0/myTools/docker/projects/desktop/bionic-lxde/README.md

 Default access password is lightime

-## RPC
+## RPD
-If you don't have these client but you are using windows, you can access this remote desktop with windows integrated RPC remote desktop client.
+If you don't have these client but you are using windows, you can access this remote desktop with windows integrated RPD remote desktop client.

 1. Open your windows remote desktop client